Quixoty/quixoty-test4.github.io/_pages/precedent gallery.md

 <BR>

-The next winner will be announced on **30th September 2020** – with the theme **ponds/waterbodies**.
-To see the rules for entering, as well as information on what constitutes a 'good' and 'bad' precedent, check out the [Precedent Gallery Info][precedent-info] page. refer to the [Precedent Gallery Info][precedent-info] page.
+The next winner will be announced on **30th September 2020** – with the theme **ponds or waterbodies**.
+To see the rules for entering, as well as information on what constitutes a 'good' and 'bad' precedent, refer to the [Precedent Gallery Info][precedent-info] page.

 [precedent-info]: /precedent gallery info/
 <BR>